Phoumi Nosavan: Early life

 Phoumi Nosavan was born in Savannakhet, the French Protectorate of Laos, on 27 January 1920.
 Originally a civil servant in the French colonial administration of Laos, he joined the resistance movement against the Japanese occupiers during the last year of World War II.
 He was exiled in 1946 due to his opposition to the French return to colonizing Laos.
 In early 1949, he returned to Laos to begin a military career after the collapse of the anti-French Lao Issara government.
 By 1955, he was Chief of Staff of the brand-new Royal Lao Army.
 While in that position, he was largely responsible for appointing senior officers into command positions in the Military Regions of Laos.
-Following that, in 1957, he was the first Lao officer to be schooled in France at the École de Guerre (War College).
+Following that, in 1957, he was the first Lao officer to be schooled in France at the École de Guerre ('School of War').
 While in France, he became acquainted with Central Intelligence Agency operative John F. "Jack" Hasey.
 Phoumi returned to Laos to become a founding member of the Committee for the Defence of National Interests on 17 June 1958.
 On 25 December 1959, he took control of the capital of Vientiane and the nation in a bloodless coup.

 Drawing military power from his status as a general officer and political power from his appointment as defense minister, Phoumi would remain dominant in Laotian political life for the next six years.
 He would be temporarily removed from power during an August 1960 coup by Captain Kong Le, only to return with a Central Intelligence Agency backed counter-coup in December.
 From 1961 to 1963, he carried out military operations contrary to his American advisers' wishes, figuring the U.S. would have to support him regardless.
 His American backers periodically curtailed military aid to his forces to compel his compliance, even as the Royal Lao Army's performance deteriorated.
 The aftermath of the Battle of Vientiane in early 1961, as well as the disastrous Battle of Luang Namtha in 1962 and the lost Battle of Lak Sao in, illustrated his shortcomings as a military commander.
 Phoumi's influence was whittled away, so he attempted to retain power via coups, including one in 1964 and one in 1965.
 The 1964 coup being unsuccessful, he was stripped of his troop command.
 His final coup attempt in January 1965 was plotted with borrowed troops.
 When that bid to regain power failed, he fled into exile in the neighboring Kingdom of Thailand.
-He was sentenced in absentia to 20 years imprisonment.
-Phoumi Nosavan died in Bangkok, Thailand in November 1985.
+He was sentenced in absentia to 20 years in prison.
+Phoumi Nosavan died in Bangkok in November 1985.